trestletech/shinyTable/README.md

 shinyTable
 ==========

+> WARNING: I don't have time to actively develop this project right now.
+I'll do my best to review pull requests and am open to taking on new collaborators/maintainers.
+Another alternative project to check out is https://github.com/jrowen/rhandsontable

 An R package that integrates Shiny with Handsontable.
 This package takes the unique approach of intelligently calculating the data *that has changed* on either the client or the server and sending only that data.